sebsauvage/Shaarli/README.md

  * You will be automatically notified by a discreet popup if a new version is available
  * **Shaarli is a bookmarking application, but you can use it for micro-blogging (like Twitter), a pastebin, an online notepad, a snippet repository, etc. See [Usage examples](https://github.com/shaarli/Shaarli/wiki#usage-examples)**

+## Demo
+You can use this [public demo instance of Shaarli](http://shaarlidemo.tuxfamily.org/Shaarli).
+This demo runs the latest _development version_ of Shaarli and is updated/reset every day.

+Login: `demo`
+Password: `demo`

 ## Links